gallagher-tech/GAkit/README.md

 Simply `git clone --recursive` the addon repo inside of your `openFrameworks/addons/` directory, then use the oF Project Generator to generate a project with the addon selected.

+The addon works for both Windows and Mac.
 Full setup instructions can be found [here](https://github.com/gallagher-tech/ofxGAkit).

 In this case, openFrameworks provides the windowing and rendering system (`glfw / openGL`), and automatically includes the necessary `nlohmann::json` and `glm` libraries.